 Transferring a site?

 If you already have a website and want to transfer it to InMotion Hosting, the steps you will take depend on whether your current hosting provider uses cPanel or not.

 If your previous host uses cPanel, see our article on migrating your website from another host that uses cPanel to InMotion Hosting.

-If your coming to us from a host that doesn't use cPanel, we have a instructions for making a website move without cPanel too.
+If you’re coming to us from a host that doesn’t use cPanel, we have a instructions for making a website move without cPanel too.

 We assist our customers with moving websites all the time, so we’re comfortable with the process.
 We understand that some websites are simple to move but others can be more complex.
 If you run into any snags along the way, ask us a question!